collapsed-stacks/firearms/questions/1127/shelf-life-of-ammo.md

 - tagged: `ammunition`, `storage`
 - score: 4

-<p>I have many rounds of ammunition that I bought years ago.
-How long is its shelf life expected to be? </p>
+I have many rounds of ammunition that I bought years ago.
+How long is its shelf life expected to be?

-<p>I know the answer is likely to depend on temperature and humidity, but if you aren't expecting to keep boxes on the shelf, you don't pay attention to the environment.</p>
+I know the answer is likely to depend on temperature and humidity, but if you aren't expecting to keep boxes on the shelf, you don't pay attention to the environment.